-What to bring: Bring lunch, water, gloves, and muck boots.
-Herbicide treatment will be done by DNAP staff or trained ONAPA volunteers.
-Tools will be provided.
 RSVP: If you would like to attend, please REGISTER.
 If you have questions, please contact The Ohio Natural Areas and Preserves Association HERE.
-Online registration is important for our planning. |
+Online registration is important for our planning.

-What to bring: Lunch, water, hiking boots, and gloves.
 RSVP: If you would like to attend, please REGISTER.
 If you have questions, please contact The Ohio Natural Areas and Preserves Association HERE.
-Online registration is important for our planning. |
+Online registration is important for our planning.

-Photo and story John Watts
+Story and photos by John Watts

 References: